CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/faq.md

 #### <a name="q9"></a> The CoalaWeb Meta tab isn't displaying in my article editor?

-For the CoalaWeb Meta tab to display correctly in your article editor the **Show Article Options** needs to be set to **Show**.
+For the CoalaWeb Meta tab to display correctly in your article editor the **Show Article Options** option needs to be set to **Show**.
 This option can be found at:

 > Articles -> Options -> Editing Layout -> Show Article Options